 We fund these more expensive trees because they are monitored, drip irrigated, replanted in case of drought, fire or flood (all of which are happening) and because this is a direct way of making trees indivisible from a life style already connected to the land.
 As more farmers shift away from the chemical industrial agriculture that is decimating soil and water tables, agro-forestry and sustainable agriculture go hand in hand as a solution for famer, river and land.

 Now - lets all of us say a prayer for the rain to go where it's needed.
 Tamil Nadu please, thank you.

-Photographs courtesy of Project GreenHands
+Images courtesy Project GreenHands

 Clare Dubois, founder of TreeSisters is an Earth loving social entrepreneur and inspirational speaker.
 Clare is leading the TreeSisters campaign; focusing on network development and the empowerment of women.
 She has been developing the ethos and principles, the team and organisational culture, the campaign strategy, the framework of the Maps and behaviour change materials.
 She is committed to the creation of an evolving system that learns as it goes and continually models itself upon the flows and forms of living systems.